 Within this area set the mode to Full (Strict), then click on the sub-tab labelled Origin Server and then click on the button labelled Create Certificate.

 I’ve left everything as default, so Generate private key and CSR with Cloudflare is selected, I’ve left the domains as listed, and left the Certificate validity option as 15 years.

-When you click on the Create button you will be presented with two hashes: one representing a PEM hash, and the other a KEY hash.
+When you click on the Create button you will be presented with two hashes: one representing an Origin Certificate (in PEM format), and the other a Private KEY.

-Back to your server navigate within your app to the certs folder:
+Go back to your server and navigate within your app to the

 $ cd ~/apps/YOUR_WORDPRESS_DIRECTORY/conf/certs

 Then create your first

 $ sudo vi server.pem